lusaxweb/vuesax/docs/components/alert.md

 ## Default

-To add a notification we have the `vs-alert` component that as the main parameter needs the `active` property that determines if the alert is visible or not.
+To add a notification use the `vs-alert` component.
+For the main parameter, pass the `active` property that determines if the alert is visible or not.

 <vuecode md>
 <div slot="demo">